 QBlade-EE is fully parallelized.
 This means that you can run simulations that utilize the full potential of your hardware with a single click (or command).
-Each node-locked license allows you to utilize up to 12 threads in parallel.
+Each node-locked license allows you to run an unlimited numer of threads in parallel.
 As a result a full aero-servo-hydro elastic simulation is running 30x real-time speed or faster on a regular workstation (evaluated on an Intel(R) Core(TM) i7-12700k).
-Custom licenses with unlocked thread limits are available to execute QBlade on your cluster or on-demand cloud service of choice (Floating licenses require an internet connection).
+Floating licenses with unlocked thread limits are available to execute QBlade on your cluster or on-demand cloud service of choice (Floating licenses require an internet connection).

 Design Load Case Preprocessor